 I have so many memories of Laurie and my own childhood in Gloucestershire; we would walk across the valley and up to Swift’s Hill opposite Slad with great baskets of picnic and to look over towards the river Severn to celebrate the seasons.
 I am hoping that the focus on Laurie’s work this year might introduce him to people who have not yet read his work and also to introduce him as an artist.

 Laurie Lee was born in Stroud, Gloucestershire, in 1914, and was educated at Slad village school and Stroud Central School.
 At the age of nineteen he walked to London and then travelled on foot through Spain, as described in his book As I Walked Out One Midsummer Morning.
 In 1950 he married Catherine Polge and they had one daughter.
 Cider With Rosie (1959) has sold over six million copies worldwide, and was followed by two other volumes of autobiography: As I Walked Out One Midsummer Morning (1969) and A Moment of War (1991).
 Laurie Lee also published four collections of poems, The Sun My Monument (1944), The Bloom of Candles (1947), My Many-Coated Man (1955) and Packet Poems (1960) as well as The Voyage of Magellan (1948), a verse play for radio, A Rose for Winter (1955), which records his travels in Andalusia, The Firstborn (1964), I Can’t Stay Long (1975), a collection of his writing, and Two Women (1983).
 Laurie Lee died in May 1997.

-We also have an exciting creative writing competition for secondary schools based around this year’s Big Read, in association with Vintage Classics.
+Warhorse author Michael Morpurgo reads the winning entry to our creative writing competition for secondary schools based around this year’s Big Read, in association with Vintage Classics.
+Watch now